nanoash7/data-512-homework_2/README.md

 region: Geographic region of the world.
 These regions are in all caps (eg: NORTHERN AFRICA, EAST ASIA, etc).

 wp_countries-no_match.txt: This file contains a list of countries that did not have match during the merging stage of the data cleaning process.

+#### IMPORTANT Note About The Data
+The population data contained in the population_by_country_AUG.2024.csv input file is measured in millions.
+As a result, there are a few countries with a population of 0, indicating that the population is less than 100,000, preventing the true population from being expressed with 1 decimal place.
+This results in incorrect per capita calculations.
+Anyone using this particular file should be aware of this.

 # Using the Code
 The code for this project is found in hw2.ipybn (main code), wp_ores_liftwing_example.ipynb (reference material), and wp_page_info_example.ipynb (reference material).
 The code also references the politicians_by_country_AUG.2024.csv and population_by_country_AUG.2024 files as input.